Can You Eat a Raw Olive? What Does it Taste Like?

 All olives start green and darken as they ripen.
 A fresh green olive off the tree is the most bitter, as it’s the youngest stage of an olive’s life.
 Black olives off the tree are softer, but maintain a gross bitterness and a mealy texture.

-Related Posts What Does Brie Taste Like?
-A Guide to the Flavor Profile of This Popular Cheese
+Related Posts What Does Jagermeister Taste Like: A Comprehensive Guide

 Fun fact: olives are actually in the same family as stone fruit!
 Their seeds aren’t far off from the pit of a peach or a nectarine.
 Like stone fruit, the less ripe an olive is, the more the fruit clings to the seed (or stone) in the center.